IrynaSov/IrynaSevastianova/README.md

 Hi there! 👋
 I’m Iryna, and I’m currently running recruitment for @CreatorIQ.

-Will add soursing Toolkit ina while
+Will add soursing Toolkit in a while

 A bit about myself: